 Asset Gateway Signs: 6

 Holdings Suburb Signs: 79

-Desired Level of Service Statement • Signs are clear, functioning and present.
+Desired Level of Service Statement Signs are clear, functioning and present.

 Available Data • database.

-Last Condition Survey an nually as part of the e inspected for con- e asset inspection p assets were inspect orogram.
+Last Condition Survey an nually as part of the e inspected for con e asset inspection p assets were inspect program.
 In 2019, 100%

-General Assessment Condition Rating % Assets (based on qty) \$CRC
+General Assessment Co ondition Rating % Assets (based on qty) \$CRC

 of Condition 1 Near Perfect 8 \$80,899

 2 Good 4 \$12,504

 3 Satisfactory 46 \$170,534

 4 Very Poor 39 \$137,544

 5 Unserviceable 3 \$12,504

 Total 100.0 \$413,985

 Main Findings • Anecdotal evidend to demand. ce indicates that ma aintenance has kept up

-A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming.
+A portion of assets are inspected for annually as part of the asset inspections assist with asset lifecyonenewal programming. of the asset inspections with asset lifecycle on program.
+These

 When maintenance is undertaken on these assets it often ends up being replacement and the data collected throughout this process is limited.

-Future Actions Continue to maintain the existing assets.
+Future Actions • Continue to maint ain the existing ass ets.